nvdweem/intellij-sqlserver-backup-restore/README.md

 Currently only works with the 2020 EAP versions because the API for the database seems to have been changed.

 ## Change notes
- 0.2<br>
+0.3
+- The filepicker for the backup action didn't always select the file, it sometimes picked the folder
+- When overwriting an existing file in the backup action it didn't prompt to overwrite the file
+- When a backup action fails a message is shown
+- An internal API was used, it isn't anymore

+0.2
-- Downloading using jtds or ms driver<br>
+- Downloading using jtds or ms driver
-- No infinite wait anymore when reading data<br>
+- No infinite wait anymore when reading data
-- Refresh database after restore action<br>
+- Refresh database after restore action
-- Sometimes the context menu items stayed disabled<br>
+- Sometimes the context menu items stayed disabled

-0.1<br>
+0.1
 - Initial version.
 Seems to work fine locally :).